Army Reserve Cyber Protection Brigade's Sgt. Goedmakers Showcases the Benefits of Military-Civilian Cyber Expertise at the Cyber Subject Matter Expert Trilateral Event

 Sgt.
-John Goedmakers participating in the Cyber Subject Matter Expert Trilateral Event held at Ramstein Air Base in Germany on Feb 9th, 2023.
+John Goedmakers, a Network Analyst with the Army Reserve Cyber Protection Brigade demonstrated the value of combining military and civilian experience at the Cyber Subject Matter Expert Trilateral Event held at Ramstein Air Base in Germany on Feb 6th - 10th, 2023.

+Originally from Jupiter, Florida, Goedmakers began his career as a Financial Analyst and in the Army Reserve as a Combat Engineer before transitioning to the cyber career field with ARCPB.
+His extensive experience and qualifications include certifications such as Pentest+, Certified Ethical Hacker, GIAC Web Application Penetration Tester, and AWS Solutions Architect, as well as military courses such as Discovery and Counter-Infiltration, Cyber Threat Emulation, and Cyber Common Technical Core.
+His Army Cyber experience allowed him to support the Army Cyber Protection Brigade at Fort Gordon for a year and work as an Incident Responder supporting the Marine Corps.
+His impressive background led to his selection for ARCPB's task force for the Cyber Subject Matter Expert Trilateral Event.

+During the event, Goedmakers utilized his experience to suggest a workaround for a software issue that was preventing the 2nd Multi-Domain Task Force from completing its threat emulation plan.
+He proposed a manual technique to continue their operation, which was well-received.
+His colleagues considered him a "jack-of-all-trades" as he continued to provide additional support to the team.

 |Date Taken: